Live migration with fall-forward TECH PREVIEW

 Refer to import schema for details about the arguments.

-yb-voyager applies the DDL SQL files located in the $EXPORT_DIR/schema directory to the target database.
+yb-voyager applies the DDL SQL files located in the $EXPORT_DIR/schema directory to the target YugabyteDB database.
 If yb-voyager terminates before it imports the entire schema, you can rerun it by adding the --ignore-exist option.

-Export and import schema to fall-forward database
+Export and import schema to source-replica database

-Export data
+Export data from source

 # Replace the argument values with those applicable for your migration.

-yb-voyager export data --export-dir <EXPORT_DIR> \
+yb-voyager export data from source --export-dir <EXPORT_DIR> \

 --source-db-type <SOURCE_DB_TYPE> \